spaceraccoon/deno-simple-survey/README.md

 Once running, click the
-[previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app to configure the channel list for reaction events.
+[previously created Shortcut URL](#create-a-link-trigger) associated with the `(local)` version of your app to configure the channel list for reaction events.

 To stop running locally, press `<CTRL> + C` to end the process.